DEFRA/ffc-demo-user-service/README.md

  A local Postgres database will need to be installed and setup with the username and password defined in the [values.yaml](./helm/values.yaml) for the service to operate.

-It is much quicker to use the provided [docker-compose.yaml](./docker-compose.yaml) file for development.
-Along with the user service the compose file contains a Postgres image and makes use of the [migrate-start](./migrate-start) script to ensure the database migrations are run during startup.
+It is much quicker to develop using docker compose locally than to set up a local environment.
+The [./bin/start-compose](./bin/start-compose) script will run the migrations then start a nodemon session watching for changes in `.js` files.

+The `start-compose` scripts uses two override files, [docker-compose.migrate.yaml](docker-compose.migrate.yaml) runs the migration, and [docker-compose.local.yaml](docker-compose.local.yaml) starts the service, mounting folders and setting up networking.
+Attempting to do this in a single script prevented the port mappings working.

-The [migrate-start](./migrate-start) script uses [wait-for](./wait-for) to wait until the Postgres database is accepting connections before running the migration.
+The script [wait-for](./wait-for) is used to ensure the Postgres database is accepting connections before running the migration.
 Further details on `wait-for` are available [here](https://github.com/gesellix/wait-for).

-The docker-compose file can be launched via `./bin/start-compose`.
-This will start a nodemon session watching for changes in `.js` files.

 For the volume mounts to work correct via WSL the application needs to be run from `/c/...` rather than `/mnt/c/..`.

 You may need to create a directory at `/c` then mount it via `sudo mount --bind /mnt/c /c` to be able to change to `/c/..`

+Alternatively automounting may be set up.
+Further details available [here](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly).

 # How to run tests
 Tests are written in Lab and are intended to be run in an container.
 The script used by the continuous integration build may be run via the script [./scripts/test-compose](./scripts/test-compose).

 Tests may also be run locally but require a Postgres database for integration tests, and the following environment variables setting: `POSTGRES_USERNAME`, `POSTGRES_PASSWORD`, `POSTGRES_DATABASE`, `POSTGRES_HOST`